michilcutt/Platform_Computing/Assignment_1_About_Me_Page/README.md

 # About Me

-PROVIDE OVERVIEW OF ASSIGNMENT HERE
-//Curating an HTML page and CSS styling page with mutiple feautres to showcase the current standing of learning so far!
+Curating an HTML page and CSS styling page with mutiple feautres to showcase the current standing of learning so far and introducing myself!

 Time spent: 4 hours and 30 minutes